-6.9 The application and credentials of the applicant shall be reviewed and verified by the Department.
+- 6.9 The application and credentials of the applicant shall be reviewed and verified by the Department.
 Applicants found to meet the requirements herein shall be issued a limited license.
-Said license unless sooner suspended or discontinued for due cause in accordance with section 24.0 herein, shall expire annually on the first (1st) day of July.
-Said license may be renewed annually, subject to the applicant meeting the requirements herein, and upon submission of the annual license fee of twelve dollars and fifty cents (\$12.50) made payable by check or money order to the General Treasurer, State of Rhode Island.
-A limited license is not transferable.
+Said license unless sooner suspended or discontinued for due cause in accordance with section 28.0 herein, shall expire annually on the first (1st) day of July.
+Said license may be renewed annually, subject to the applicant meeting the requirements herein, and upon submission of the annual license fee of twenty dollars (\$20.00) made payable by check or money order to the General Treasurer, State of Rhode Island.
+A limited license is not transferable. - 6.10 Every graduate of an approved school of pharmacy functioning as a pharmacy intern who has filed with the Board a completed application, with supporting documents of credentials, for licensure as a pharmacist, may upon receiving a receipt from the Board for said application and documents, function as a pharmacy intern, until such time as a license is received from the Department and in each case he/she shall be supervised by a registered pharmacist licensed in this state.